that has never been explained is what actually started the Revolutionary

 The gaps between the icebergs

-were often bridged by small ice bridges which kept them apart.
+were often bridged by ice which kept them apart.
 That ice was low in the

 water and not visible to a short man even standing up in a boat.
 The gaps